vietvomonash/EffectofGrouping/Readme.txt

-This CD contains material used for the thesis's research experiment.
+This CD contains material used for the research experiment.
 Here is the structure of the CD:

 1_Videos (.gif file format)